 9. Use all the features available in your POS system.

 Square and Shopify both offer tons of extra features like loyalty programs, app integrations, and email marketing options.
 Use them!
-And if you’re in the Shopkeepers Lab or Master Shopkeepers and need some guidance, ask in the group—there are tons of independent retailers in both groups who have extensive knowledge of everything their chose POS system can do.
+And if you’re in Master Shopkeepers and need some guidance, ask in the group—there are tons of independent retailers in both groups who have extensive knowledge of everything their chose POS system can do.

 10. Make everything convenient for your customers.